cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/get-started/migrate-from-miniflare-2.md

 title: Migrate from Miniflare 2's test environments
 weight: 2
 pcx_content_type: concept
+meta:
+  description: Migrate from [Miniflare 2](https://github.com/cloudflare/miniflare?tab=readme-ov-file) to the Workers Vitest integration.
 ---

 # Migrate from Miniflare 2's test environments

-Miniflare 2 provided custom environments for Jest and Vitest in the `jest-environment-miniflare` and `vitest-environment-miniflare` packages respectively.
+[Miniflare 2](https://github.com/cloudflare/miniflare?tab=readme-ov-file) provided custom environments for Jest and Vitest in the `jest-environment-miniflare` and `vitest-environment-miniflare` packages respectively.
-The `@cloudflare/vitest-pool-workers` package provides similar functionality using modern Miniflare versions and the [`workerd` runtime](https://github.com/cloudflare/workerd).
-This is the exact same runtime that powers deployed Cloudflare Workers, practically eliminating behaviour mismatches between your tests and deployed code, all whilst giving you new features faster.
+The `@cloudflare/vitest-pool-workers` package provides similar functionality using modern Miniflare versions and the [`workerd` runtime](https://github.com/cloudflare/workerd). `workerd` is a JavaScript/Wasm server runtime based on the same code that powers Cloudflare Workers.
+Using `workerd` practically eliminates behavior mismatches between your tests and deployed code.
 Refer to the [Miniflare 3 announcement](https://blog.cloudflare.com/miniflare-and-workerd) for more information.

 {{<Aside type="warning">}}